smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 That means:

 1. no base stat changes
+2. no removing from movepools
+3. no removing from ability distribution
+4. no typing changes without strong justification
-2. only numbers that make sense like 60%, 30%, etc, not weird numbers like 65%
+5. only numbers that make sense like 60%, 30%, etc, not weird numbers like 65%
-3. no buffing OU mons, except maybe tiny buffs to mons at the bottom of OU
+6. no buffing OU mons, except maybe tiny buffs to mons at the bottom of OU
-4. no doing things that make zero sense flavor-wise
+7. no doing things that make zero sense flavor-wise

 A good example is what Game Freak did by giving Ditto the Imposter ability.
 This gave a Ditto a role in OU, while still making sense flavor-wise, and without removing anything it used to have.

+A good example of what NEXT changes is Cherrim.
+We have taken an interesting idea (ability designed for Sunny Day support) and made it viable in OU.

+This approach is in sharp contrast to many mods that do change many things on NEXT's "don't change" list.
+The result is a metagame that feels a lot like a new generation: existing OU threats stay mostly the same, but many new threats and strategies are introduced.

 Changes
 ------------------------------------------------------------------------